Diversity and Inclusion

 Women in Finance Charter

 In May 2016, Schroders signed up to the Women in Finance Charter, a pledge for gender balance across financial services.
 The charter sets out to build a more gender-balanced and fair sector.
 Signatories pledge to commit to progressing women into senior roles, setting a strategy with measurable targets and reporting publicly on their progress.

 We are committed to striving for gender equality across our business.
 We originally set a target of 30% female representation in senior management roles by the end of 2019, up from 25% at the end of 2015.
-We then increased this to at least 33% female representation recognising the strong progress we have made
+We achieved our 30% goal in January 2017.
+As a result of our continued progress in this area, we have increased our target to at least 33% by the end of 2019.
+As of December 2018 we have 32% female representation in senior management and believe that we are on track to meet our Charter target by our deadline.

 Senior management 2018